Jesus in the Talmud: As evidence of the historical Jesus

-Bart Ehrman, and separately Mark Allan Powell, state that the Talmud references are quite late (hundreds of years) and give no historically reliable information about the teachings or actions of Jesus during his life.
+Bart Ehrman, and separately Mark Allan Powell, state that the Talmud references are quite late in the 3rd-5th century CE hundreds of years later, and give no historically reliable information about the teachings or actions of Jesus during his life.
 Ehrman clarifies that the name "Son of Panthera" (Roman who allegedly was the seducer of Mary) was a tradition, as scholars have long recognized, that represented an attack on the Christian view that he was the son of a virgin.
 In Greek, the term for virgin is parthenos, which is similar to panthera, implying that "son of panthera" is a pun on "son of a virgin".
 However, Robert Travers Herford, a British Unitarian minister and scholar of rabbinical literature who translated the Gemara, when commenting on the above hypothesis, could not understand why the Rabbi authors of the Talmud would choose to describe Jesus as a son of a virgin by using a word that supposedly connects to a Greek word for virgin rather than simply use an Aramaic/Hebrew word:“Again, Pandira may represent παρθενος [parthenos/virgin], and the obvious appropriateness of a name indicating the alleged birth of Jesus from a virgin might make us overlook the improbability that the form παρθενος [parthenos/virgin] should be Hebraized into the form Pandira, when the Greek word could have been reproduced almost unchanged in a Hebrew form.
 It is not clear, moreover, why a Greek word should have been chosen as an epithet for Jesus.
 I cannot satisfy myself that any of the suggested explanations solve the problem; and being unable to propose any other, I leave the two names Ben Stada and Ben Pandira as relics of ancient Jewish mockery against Jesus, the clue to whose meaning is now lost.”
 The name "ben Stada", used for the same figure, is explained by Peter Schäfer as a reference to his mother's supposed adultery:

 His mother's true name was Miriam, and "Stada" is an epithet which derives from the Hebrew/Aramaic root sat.ah/sete' ("to deviate from the right path, to go astray, to be unfaithful").
 In other words, his mother Miriam was also called "Stada" because she was a sotah, a woman suspected, or rather convicted, of adultery."

 Peter Schäfer states that there can be no doubt that the narrative of the execution of Jesus in the Talmud refers to Jesus of Nazareth, but states that the rabbinic material in question is from a later Amoraic period and may have drawn on the Christian gospels, and may have been written in response to them.

 Scholars debate whether the Talmud provides any evidence of Jesus as a historical individual.
 Van Voorst (2000) describes this as a spectrum of opinion: